Donaldson-Thomas invariants of length 2 flops: Preservation of Superpotentials under Auto-Equivalences

 \end{proof}

-Some of the DG-categories we consider are defined over a commutative $\C$-algebra $R$.
-However, we wish to work over $\C$ and will view these DG-categories as being equipped with a compatible $R$-linear structure.
-This $R$-action still induces an $R$-module structure on Hochschild homology (over $\C$): given $f_0[f_1\mid\ldots\mid f_n] \in \bC(\cC)$ (written in bar notation) the action of an element $r\in R$ is simply
+Some of the DG-categories we consider are equipped with an additional $R$-linear structure over a commutative $\C$-algebra $R$.
+This $R$-linear structure induces an $R$-module structure on the Hochschild homology (defined over $\C$), where $r\in R$ acts on an element of $\bC(\cC)$ by